css-materials/course-site/content/homework/wrangle-data/index.md

 1. The Chief Justice is frequently seen as capable of influencing the ideological direction of the Court.
 Create a graph similar to #7 that also incorporates information on who was the Chief Justice during the term.

+-->

 # Submit the assignment

-To submit the assignment, simply push to your repository the last version of your assignment before the deadline.
-Then copy your repository URL (e.g., `https://github.com/css-fall22/hw3-brinasab`) and submit it to Canvas under HW02 before the deadline.
+To submit the assignment, simply push to your repository the last version of yor assignment before the deadline.
+Then copy your repository URL (e.g., `https://github.com/css-fall22/hw3-brinasab`) and submit it to Canvas under HW03 before the deadline.

 <!--
 Your assignment should be submitted as two RMarkdown documents using the `gfm` (GitHub Flavored Markdown) format.